LWFlouisa/UploadedFairyOELN/_posts/2022-12-13-beyondthedreamersedge_chapter8.md

 They were the silhouettes they torn the night.

-They night they came to take me home.
+That night they came to take me home.